karthik-ghorpade-entrupy/etl-and-data-pipeline-using-airflow/README.md

 ## ETL and data pipeline using Apache Airflow dag

-Transforming raw logs into useful events using an Airflow DAG, as part of the Coursera Data Engg Specialisation.
+Extracting and Transforming IP addresses from raw logs using an Airflow BASH operators, as part of the Coursera Data Engg Specialisation.